TuomoKu/SPX-GC/README.md

 * `normal` an inline renderer view
 * `popup` renderer in a floating window "popup" (notice, it is possible that popup blocker prevent this from working as expected)

+**`general.resolution`** Version 1.3.0 introduced a new option for affecting output from SPX.
+Please note this is the renderer viewport size, templates will *also* need to support set size and aspect ratio.
+Most templates are implemented, or optimized, for 16:9 aspect ratio and 1920x1080 output size.

+* `HD` = 1920 x 1080 pixels (16:9)
+* `4K` = 3840 x 2160 pixels (16:9)
+* `AUTO` = Full output height and width of the browser viewport rendering the template.
+Please note most SPX templates are prepared for 16:9 HD output and if using other sizes, this may require changes in the template sizing and layout properties.
+Typically used term for these kind of HTML layouts is "responsive design".

 <a id="locales"></a>**`general.langfile`** is a file reference in `locales`-folder for a JSON file containing UI strings in that language.
 Folder is scanned at server start and files are shown in the configuration as language options.
 There are some hardcoded strings in the UI still which are gradually improved.
 Some texts are "user settings" (plugin and extension UI texts, template instructions) and cannot be added to the locale strings.

 <img src="https://static.thenounproject.com/png/1713999-200.png" align="right" width="50" style="vertical-align:middle;margin-right:10px; margin-top:10px">If you want to add your own language you have to options: You can copy an existing file to another name and modify it's contents or better yet: make a copy of a [Google Sheet language document](https://docs.google.com/spreadsheets/d/1I5sJW1vTCpBe2WyqxUxl42Lyc6tsYf0-VbiDFIgsnvA/edit#gid=1071261648) of locale strings and use that to create the locale file.
 You can also **contribute** to the project by submitting your language back to the project.
 See the Google Sheet for instructions.